-Baby girl with Covid-19 airlifted 150 miles because of Houston hospital bed shortage | CNN
+Baby girl with Covid-19 airlifted 150 miles because of Houston hospital bed shortage

-A 11-month-old girl with Covid-19 had to be airlifted to a hospital 150 miles away because of a shortage of pediatric beds in the Houston area, officials said.
+(CNN)An 11-month-old girl with Covid-19 had to be airlifted to a hospital 150 miles away because of a shortage of pediatric beds in the Houston area, officials said.

 The child tested positive for Covid-19, according to Amanda Callaway, a spokeswoman for Harris Health System.
 Callaway said the girl was having seizures and needed to be intubated but Lyndon B. Johnson Hospital, where she was first taken, does not offer pediatric services.